Abdur-rahmaanJ/Home-book-lending/README.md

 );
 </pre>

-First you'll need to register a account for yourself first before you can enter the program
+You'll need to register an account for yourself first before you can use the program

 ## Contacts
 - Init Developer : [Abdur-Rahmaan Janhangeer](https://github.com/Abdur-rahmaanJ)